-There is a risk of prolonged business disruption caused by economic, political or social events such as the outbreak of coronavirus, impacting financial markets, inability to provide critical services due to staff unavailability or supplier failure, and financial hardship across the higher education sector.
+There is a risk of prolonged business disruption caused by economic, political or social events, such as the outbreak of the COVID-19 pandemic, impacting financial markets, and causing an inability to provide critical services due to staff unavailability or supplier failure, and financial hardship across the higher education sector.
 Physical and infrastructural disruption could lead to adverse impact on operational capacity and controls.

-To mitigate this risk, the group has maintained and regularly tested business continuity and disaster recovery plans.
-These helped to enable full remote working capability for all key teams, to allow continuity of key processes and physical isolation of employees following the coronavirus outbreak.
+To help mitigate this risk, the group has ensured full remote working capability for all key teams, to allow continuity of key processes and physical isolation of employees following the COVID-19 outbreak.
 Supplier viability is monitored through the supplier framework processes.